groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/spreadsheetoptions/forrenderingprintarea/_index.md

 ---
 title: ForRenderingPrintArea
 second_title: GroupDocs.Viewer for .NET API Reference
-description: Initializes new instance of SpreadsheetOptionsgroupdocs.viewer.options/spreadsheetoptions for rendering print areas only.
+description: Initializes an instance of the SpreadsheetOptionsgroupdocs.viewer.options/spreadsheetoptions class for rendering the print areas only.
 type: docs
 weight: 30
 url: /net/groupdocs.viewer.options/spreadsheetoptions/forrenderingprintarea/
 ---
 ## SpreadsheetOptions.ForRenderingPrintArea method

-Initializes new instance of [`SpreadsheetOptions`](../../spreadsheetoptions) for rendering print areas only.
+Initializes an instance of the [`SpreadsheetOptions`](../../spreadsheetoptions) class for rendering the print areas only.

 ```csharp
 public static SpreadsheetOptions ForRenderingPrintArea()